vuejs/vue-loader/docs/en/features/postcss.md

 ## Using a Config File

-Starting in 11.0 `vue-loader` supports auto-loading the same PostCss config files supported by [`postcss-loader`](https://github.com/postcss/postcss-loader#usage):
+`vue-loader` supports auto-loading the same PostCss config files supported by [`postcss-loader`](https://github.com/postcss/postcss-loader#usage):

 - `postcss.config.js`
 - `.postcssrc`
 - `postcss` field in `package.json`

 Using a config file allows you to share the same config between your normal CSS files processed by `postcss-loader` and the CSS inside `*.vue` files, and is recommended.

+## Using with `postcss-loader`

+Since `vue-loader` handles PostCSS on its styles internally, you only need to apply `postcss-loader` to standalone CSS files.
+There's no need to specify `lang="postcss"` on a style block if there is a PostCSS config file in your project.

+Sometimes the user may want to use `lang="postcss"` only for syntax highlighting purposes.
+Starting in 13.6.0, if no loader has been explicitly configured for the following common PostCSS extensions (via `vue-loader`'s own `loaders` option), they will simply go through `vue-loader`'s default PostCSS transforms:

+- `postcss`
+- `pcss`
+- `sugarss`
+- `sss`

 ## Inline Options